-Are you exhibiting in a country other than your home country?
-Anxious about how the exhibition market works there and how your brand will be received?
+Are you exhibiting in a country outside your home country?
+Anxious about how the expo market works there and how your brand will be received?
 Want to get fully prepared?
 Then you should know the roadblocks you might stumble upon.
-Stay connected with us and read more to know the challenges that are most commonly faced by international exhibitors.
+This article will detail the challenges commonly faced by international exhibitors.

-Below is a small checklist that can reduce anxiety:
+Below is a small checklist that will calm your nerves:

-Typically, while exhibiting for the first few years, 8-10 people travel from any company for a show.
-Many-a-times, all of them are busy with meetings and hence there is no one at the information counter.
-A hostess is hired, however, she doesn’t have a clue about who handles what and potential leads or face-to-face meetings are lost in the process.
+Typically, while exhibiting for the first few years, 8-10 people travel from any company for a expo exhibit.
+Many-a-times, all of them are busy with meetings and hence there is no one at the expo counter.
+The person hired to communicate doesn’t know the other staff’s role and potential leads.
+Thus, face-to-face meetings are lost in the process.
 To solve this challenge, you need to:

-- Have your visiting cards printed with photos on them.
-That way the hostess can associate a name and photo quickly.
+- Have your visiting cards with photos on display.
+That way the translator can associate a name and photo quickly.

-This point is not so pleasant and is often faced by companies exhibiting in other countries.
-They do not know the rules of the show and hence, post-show, they get fined for small or big things.
-Most common of the lot are:
+- Fines from organizers: This is often faced by companies exhibiting in other countries.
+Since they do not know the rules, post-show, they get fined for small or big things.
+The most common of the lot are:

-- Leaving waste material on the aisles: Exhibitors often carry their marketing collaterals in cartons and once they are done they leave the cartons on the aisles.
-The organizing committee takes photos of these and fines the exhibitor once the show is over.
+- Leaving waste material on the aisles: Exhibitors often carry their marketing collaterals in cartons and once they are done they leave the cartons in the aisles.
+The expo organizers take photos of these and fines the exhibitor after the show.
 To overcome this and other probable fines, ensure that you act consciously.
-Do not dirty space on your booth or off your booth.
+Do not dirty space inside and outside your stand booth.

-- Not following show rules like common wall height regulations: Generally when a wall is common between 2 or more booths, it is mandatory to cover the backside of the wall, if it is exposed, in white color.
-This rule is put in place so that the person whose booth is shorter does not suffer by having an exposed or unfinished wall facing inside their booth.
-You should ensure that your agency properly covers any exposed back wall with white paint, or white fabric so that your co-exhibitor is not bothered by your build in any way.
+- Not following show rules, such as common wall height regulations: Generally, when there is a common wall between 2 or more booths, it is mandatory to cover the backside of the wall in white color.
+This is to ensure that the person whose Messestand Design is shorter does not suffer by having an exposed or unfinished wall facing inside their expo booth.
+You should ensure that your agency properly covers any exposed back wall with white paint or fabric.

-Keeping small things in mind can go a long way in making your show a successful one.
-Be prepared in advance where you can think on the spot when it is required and remember that each challenge can be addressed with some presence of mind and initiative from your side.
+Keeping small things in mind can go a long way in making your expo a successful one.
+Be prepared in advance in case you have to think on the spot.
+Remember that each challenge can be addressed with some presence of mind and initiative from your side.